5 Things That Joining Slimming World Has Taught Me

 I Want to Adopt this for Life

 I’ve come to realise that after getting away with it for years, now I’m in my mid-forties I don’t have the metabolism that I used to and can’t eat whatever I want whenever I like.
 Starting Slimming World has been positive as I feel I’ve taken control of my daily diet and am much more aware of what I’m eating.
 I feel now it’s possible to stay on plan once I’ve lost the weight, too.
 Of course, I’m not a saint and there will be times such as meals out, weekends away, holidays, birthdays and just ‘bad days’ when I will want to indulge.
-But I know that by sticking with a sensible ‘food optimising’ routine most of the time will keep me on track.
+But I won’t feel guilty because I know that by sticking with a sensible ‘food optimising’ routine most of the time will keep me on track.

 Small Changes can make a Big Difference

 I know I’m eating more sensibly and healthily than I was before.
 Although I’m still enjoying plenty of dairy products, I don’t consume the same amounts of fat and I’ve increased my vegetable, fruit and fibre intake.
 Although I do still have it, I’m not eating as much bread too and I feel better for it – I think my digestive system is happier.
-I used to get stomach ache from time to time and I don’t seem to be suffering with it now.

 Here’s what I enjoyed for breakfast today – I made this with All Bran, but often will prepare it the night before with plain porridge oats (the much talked about ‘overnight oats’).
 Layered with fat free yoghurt and a sprinkle of frozen berries, it has become a firm favourite with my eldest son, too.
 It keeps us feeling full all morning and is delicious and so easy to prepare.